For Tonight: Music video

-An accompanying video was released on September 24, 2021, and directed by Sophia Nahli Allison.
-The first half depicts Giveon and his love interest in separate scenes before they are shown walking towards one another.
+An accompanying video directed by Sophia Nahli Allison was released on the same day as the single.
+It centers on the "private moments" between Giveon and his lover.
+The first half depicts them in separate scenes before they are shown walking towards one another.
 It subsequently shows scenes of the couple "having 'one of those conversations' on a rainy night, followed by clips of them lying together underneath the stars".

-Live performance
+Live performances

-On September 30, 2021, Giveon performed the song on The Tonight Show Starring Jimmy Fallon.
+On September 30, 2021, Giveon sang the song on The Tonight Show Starring Jimmy Fallon in a performance described by Rolling Stone as soulful and emotive.
+It featured Giveon dressed in all black amid a set featuring windowpanes accompanied by mood lighting.
+Giveon later performed the song in a medley with "Heartbreak Anniversary" and "Lie Again" at the 2022 BET Awards which took place on June 6, where a malfunction with his microphone caused him to occasionally sound off-key.